Taking the GED® Test on a Computer

 The GED test is offered only on computer.
 It includes drop-down questions, drag-and-drop questions, and “hotspot” questions, where you click on a portion of an image to select it.
-These special question types can sometimes be easier than multiple choice questions.
+These special question types can sometimes be easier than multiple-choice questions.
 They often let you express ideas visually, in a way that makes more sense.

 Do I Need Special Preparation for Computer-Based Tests?

-If you’re comfortable with computers, you won’t need special preparation for a computer-based tests.
+If you’re comfortable with computers, you won’t need special preparation for computer-based tests.
 A good online study program for high school equivalency tests can be a benefit.
 If you’re taking classes online, you’re gaining experience with answering computer-based questions.

 If you’re not comfortable with computers, a basic computer course can quickly give you the skills you need.
 It doesn’t take long to get up to speed with computer test-taking skills!

 When it’s time to take your high school equivalency test, consider a computer-based test.
 It can be quick and easy—with instant results.